daddy-cool/highlogger/README.md

 ## Singleton

-HighLogger needs to be instanced at least once before usage, this means that you will have to pass it your desired configuration.
+HighLogger needs to be instanced at least once before usage, what means that you will have to pass your desired configuration to it.
-If you don't want to create a new instance of HighLogger each time you will need to access the same instance you previously created.
+If you don't want to create a new instance of HighLogger each time, you have to access the already created instance.
-In most cases it will be enough to access HighLogger's built-in singleton functionality
+In most cases, it should be enough to access HighLogger's built-in singleton functionality

 ```node
 let logger = require('highlogger').getInstance();